 Once a student has received five (5) coaching sessions, the student may be suspended from school for five (5) days.
 Suspended students may only be readmitted to school upon paying the administrative termination fee.
 If a student receives two (2) more coaching sessions after readmission from a five (5) day suspension, the student's attendance may be permanently terminated.
 A student may be terminated without prior coaching sessions for improper and/ or immoral conduct.
 Refer to the school Future Professional Advisory.
-When monitoring students for unofficial withdrawals, the school is required to count any days that a student when monitoring students for unofficial withdrawais, the school is required to count any days that a studen was out of school on suspension as a part of the 14 consecutive days of non-attendance used to determine whether the student will be returning to school.
+When monitoring students for unofficial withdrawals, the school is required to count any days that a student was out of school on suspension as a part of the 10 consecutive days of non-attendance used to determine